ccarlfjord/chrubuntu-falco-script/README.md

-# v0.1 Released, touchpad fix not yet included see [Fix touchpad](#1)
+# v0.1 Released, touchpad fix not yet included see [Fix touchpad](#fix-touchpad)

-## Automatic script to fix annoyances when reinstalling an Ubuntu based distribution on a HP Chromebook 14 "Falco"
+Automatic script to fix annoyances when reinstalling an Ubuntu based distribution on a HP Chromebook 14 "Falco"

-### Can probably be used on a live-cd
+Can probably be used on a live-cd

-### This script will:
+### What does this script do?

-* Fix sleep
+* Fixes sleep
-* (Not Yet) Fix touchpad after my own preferences
+* (Not Yet) Fixes touchpad after my own preferences
-* Fix keybinds after my own preferences
+* Fixes keybinds after my own preferences

-[1]
+### Fix touchpad
   In /usr/share/X11/xorg.conf.d/50-synaptics.conf under:

     Section "InputClass"